wolfiex/TreeSurgeon/README.md

 ## Running

-- Process the saved Radom Forest Regressor models `*.pkl` files into the `.csv` that **TreeSurgeon*** expects using the script in [`sparse2spatial`](https://github.com/tsherwen/sparse2spatial) module.
+- Process the saved Random Forest Regressor models `*.pkl` files into the `.csv` that **TreeSurgeon*** expects using the script in [`sparse2spatial`](https://github.com/tsherwen/sparse2spatial) module.
 You will need to update some lines in the script as described there.

 `python extract_models4TreeSurgeon.py`